*South Pas Back Then

 Safe House

-In junior high, I became close friends with a boy that lived four blocks from me.
+In junior high, I became close friends with a boy who lived four blocks from me.
 He had older brothers and no dad.
 After a few visits to his home, I realized his mother had an open-door policy.
 The home always had visitors.
 At first, they were strangers, then they became friends.
 These were mostly guys but some used to bring girlfriends.
 All were either going to or had graduated from SPHS.

 Most visitors to the house came at night because they either worked or were in school.
 The older teenage boys always brought beer when visiting.
 Some people brought drugs but they were never pushed my way.
 We only watched television when a sporting event was on.
 Otherwise, we sat around drinking beer and talking about girls and sports.
 The Vietnam War debate would eventually come up and be discussed among older teenagers.